As a person, sometimes, I am an impetuous one! I use to grasp quickly the situation and respond or decide quickly on the next steps!

 - to have enough experience permit you handling these situations in the best possible manner

 - to grow the proper mindset permits you to be pro-active and not reactive

 - to acknowledge quickly all the critical features of the situations and channeled them in the most favorable way.
 It needs preparation, planning, and experience.

 At the end of the day, there is nothing it can prepare you to handle effectively such situations but the life you have lived and the lessons you have drawn from it!

 How to Multiply your Productivity by a Factor of 10

 The first thing the most experienced and skillful productivity gurus know is that there are no shortcuts or universally applicable solutions!
-Every solution, in productivity field or everywhere, needs to be customized to the special needs and requirements of the person use it and there is a lot of work involved to incorporate that solutions to his/hers daily working routine.
+Every solution, in productivity field or everywhere, needs to be customized to the special needs and requirements of the person using it and there is a lot of work involved to incorporate that solutions to his/her daily working routine.

 The second things productivity gurus do is the process once rule!
 The rule is simple!
-You pay attention only once to a specific task and you do not spend more time for it!
+You pay attention only once to a specific task and you do not spend more time on it!